billy-hc/ML-Dingling-AQi/README.md

 ### Additional Files

 - The dataset used for this analysis is included in the project repository.
-- A detailed Python notebook (`Dingling_AQI_Visualization.ipynb`) containing the data analysis and visualizations is also provided.
+- A detailed Python notebook (`ML-DinglingAQI-Visualization.ipynb`) containing the data analysis and visualizations is also provided.
 ---
 ## About Me
 - **Name**: William Heria Chandra